ElijahIngram/KSU/README.md

 # KSU

 MIS 665 Final Project.
-You can find my video presenation at: https://youtu.be/5SZJugsGZx0
+You can find my video presenation at: Video link https://youtu.be/hzyl7TdyEec